-Applicants must meet the minimum GPA requirements to be considered for the program.
+Applicants must meet the minimum GPA requirements (calculation based on CASPA applicaiton) to be considered for the program.

 We do not favor one over the other.
 We want our applicants to have adequate exposure to healthcare and to the profession prior to the start of the program.
 We have created a specific list of acceptable forms of direct patient care hours on our website.

 Be sure to view our acceptable patient health care experience on the Application Requirements page of our website.
 When tracking your hours we recommend recording location, supervisor, contact information, your position and a short description and the number of hours you completed at each location.

 Applicants may apply with two (2) work in progress prerequisites provided they complete each with a B (3.0) or higher before September 1st.
 Official transcripts must be received at University by October 1st or a selected candidate will relinquish their seat.
 However, applicants must have all direct patient care hours complete at the time they submit their application.

 If you do not meet the prerequisite requirements for the PA Program at Charleston Southern University, please consider looking into taking additional courses to boost your GPA and fulfil your prerequisite course requirements.
 We would encourage you to consider looking at other graduate level programs to strengthen your application.
 Charleston Southern offers a variety of graduate level programs, such as the Masters of Biology Program.
 For additional information about this program please click here.

 We have excellent faculty, a new state of the art Health Science Building, and a very well-organized curriculum plan.
 The didactic year is organized to deliver curriculum by each major organ system in sequence.
 The curriculum will be taught through various platforms such as lectures, small groups, problem-based learning, high fidelity simulation and practical hands-on training.